Flyinghappypuppy/CarND-LaneLines-P1/writeup_template.md

 1. Color conversion or RGB transformation of the image to a form which will help supress noises like shadows and hightlight lanes more.

-2. Dynamically adjusting or self-tuning parameters which adapt to varying conditions are needed, specially for the following parameters: Region selection, angle and intercept filters,  outlier filters and line smoothing.
+2. Dynamically adjusting or self-tuning parameters which adapt to varying conditions are needed, specially for the following: Region selection, angle and intercept filters,  outlier filters and line smoothing.